-At the SITC 2016 Annual Meeting & Associated Programs, the society hosted a Value Summit in collaboration with the American Society of Clinical Oncology (ASCO) to continue the ongoing dialogue around the value of cancer immunotherapy.
+At the Society for Immunotherapy of Cancer (SITC) 2016 Annual Meeting & Associated Programs, the society hosted a Value Summit in collaboration with the American Society of Clinical Oncology (ASCO) to continue the ongoing dialogue around the value of cancer immunotherapy.

-To learn more about this program and to access slides from the presentation, visit this website.
+To continue learning more about this program and to access slides, visit the SITC 2016 website.

 This final session of the SITC 2015 Annual Meeting brought together leaders in the field to initiate important dialogue on the value of cancer immunotherapy treatment.
 A variety of stakeholders, including academic physicians, industry experts, patient advocates and regulatory agencies shared their diverse perspectives about this important discussion.
 In addition to articulating the unique features of tumor immunotherapy and the value proposition for this form of treatment, the session resulted in a referendum on future directions and priorities for better defining the full value of tumor immunotherapy for patients with cancer.

 For further insight into this session, please view our press release.

 Join SITC members, Drs.
 Vincenzo Bronte, Lorenzo Galluzzi and Jérôme Galon, for the Primer on Cancer Immunology and Immunotherapy at the International Conference on Immunotherapy Radiotherapy Combinations Sept.
 20–22 in Paris.
 Attention SITC members! ...

 This two day program is divided into a lectures series presented by world class scientists in the field of immuno-oncology, and a hands-on workshop laboratory to explore the optimization and troubleshooting of Opal staining, multispectral image acquisition ...